Disclosure Day combines pseudo-science with pseudo-religion

 The villain, Noah, has the name of a Bible hero

-Daniel has a gift for math and steals thousands of secret files and alien devices (Edward Snowden style).
+Daniel (Josh O'Connor) has a gift for math and steals thousands of secret files and alien devices (Edward Snowden style).
 WARDEX kidnaps Jane Blankenship (Eve Hewson), Daniel's girlfriend, for ransom, to get back the stolen stuff.
 Daniel meets WARDEX at a "Grudgefest" wrestling match (this is the movie's opening scene showing brutal humanity compared to the "empathetic" aliens we meet later).
 The ransom exchange between Daniel and WARDEX collapses in confusion.

 Daniel and Jane escape to the Monastery of St. Clare where Jane was previously a novice.
 Jane reconnects with her former mentor, Sister Maura (Elizabeth Marvel).
 They stay overnight.

-Hugo (Colman Domingo), a hero, is modeled after the famous John E. Mack an abduction "researcher" and ET promoter.
-Spielberg did a similar model character in Close Encounters, modelling the lead UFOlogist after the famous ET promoter Jacques Vallee.
-HUGO leads a group of 12 former WARDEX employees, the "Quiet 12" whistleblowers (pseudo-apostles).
-He arranges a safehouse farmhouse in the country where Daniel and Jane go for safety from the convent.
+Hugo (Colman Domingo), a hero, is modeled after the famous John E. Mack, an abduction "researcher" and ET promoter.
+Spielberg created a similar character in Close Encounters, the lead UFOlogist, modeled after the famous ET promoter Jacques Vallee.
+In real life, both Mack and Vallee propagated anti-Christian views.

-Margaret involuntarily makes morse code type clicking noises during a broadcast.
+Margaret involuntarily makes Morse code type clicking noises during a broadcast.

 The message translates to